 Anthony has served as a member of the boards of the European Association for Quality Assurance in Higher Education (ENQA) and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
 Currently Anthony has just begun his second term on the International Advisory Board for the US Council for Higher Education Accreditation (CHEA) and is a member of the Audit and Risk Committee for the Australian Accounting Standards Board (AASB) and the Auditing and Assurance Standards Board (AUASB).
 He has held a number of governance roles at all levels of education and was Chair of Council and Pro-Chancellor of the University of Gloucestershire from 2007 to 2009.

-The Commission is supported by a Senior Management Team (SMT) comprising the Chief Executive Officer and senior managers.
+The Commission is supported by a Senior Management Team (SMT) comprising the Chief Executive Officer, Executive Director of Regulatory Operations and senior managers.
 SMT is responsible for the management of our regulatory business, corporate processes and people.